helloworld1812/wotc-ruby-gem/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/helloworld1812/wotc-ruby-gem.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

+Here are some ways you can contribute:

+- by reporting bugs
+- by suggesting new features
+- by writing or editing documentation
+- by writing test case
+- by writing code (no patch is too small: fix typos, add comments, clean up inconsistent whitespace)
+- by refactoring code
+- by closing issues
+- by reviewing patches

 ## License